hazeycode/zig-objcrt/README.md

 Also provides higher-level wrappers to make working with the objc runtime a little bit nicer

-**NOTE:** This is for working with the runtime API, user-friendly bindings to Apple Frameworks are not provided by this library.
-Also see https://github.com/kubkon/ZigKit
+**NOTE:** This is for working with the runtime API, user-friendly bindings to Apple Frameworks are not provided by this library but may be built on top.
+For bindings to Apple's C libraries, see https://github.com/kubkon/ZigKit

 **WARNING:** In early development.
 Does not yet have full API coverage and needs more testing.
 The higher-level APIs, i.e. `defineAndRegisterClass` are very WIP as there are some things to be worked out regarding memory management.
 Open to suggestions and issues and PRs are most welcome.